huangsunyang/Cpp_mini_projects/thread_pool/README.md

 ## Author's comment

 I have to admit that I myself is a beginner and maybe sth. is wrong in the article above.
-Welcome to contact me if you have some question or advice.
-The tutorial is free to use and I recommend you to use 实验楼 since all the project in this directory is from that website.
+Welcome to contact me(email:huangsunyang@126.com) if you have some question or advice.
+The tutorial is free to use and I recommend you to use 实验楼 since many of the project in this directory is from that website.